GreatApe42069/doginalsArtGallery/README.md

-# 🐶 Đoginals Art Gallery
+# 🐶 Đoginals 3d Interactive On-Chain Art Gallery

 Welcome to the **Doginals Art Gallery**, an interactive, fully on-chain 3D art gallery built using Doginals (inscriptions on the Dogecoin blockchain).
 This project showcases a metaverse-style gallery where users can explore inscribed artwork, textures, fonts, and scripts in a 3D environment.
 The gallery is designed to be a template, allowing you to customize it with your own Doginal inscriptions, text, lighting, and scaling to create your own unique on-chain gallery.